 Trying to decide which camera to use?
 It depends on how much weight you enjoy carrying around.
-Of course, DSLR cameras a bit heavier and mirrorless tend to be lighter.
+Of course, DSLR cameras are a bit heavier, and mirrorless tends to be lighter.
 But the most important factor to consider is if the camera has an LCD flip-out screen to capture those hard to get angles.
 Also, look for high-speed burst modes to capture movement in the streets.

 You are probably already using many of these composition elements in your photos without thinking twice about them.
 But just as a refresher, we have listed some of the most important elements to keep your photos interesting and evolving.

 Paris people are known for being some of the most stylish in the world.
 Whenever possible, ask for their permission first to take a photo of them and then shoot away capturing them in movement, in a beautiful cafe, or lounging by the Seine.
 The local people are the perfect subjects to complement any Paris backdrop.

 Every photographer should be focusing on the details when shooting any city street.
 But in Paris, focus on the cracked walls or bullet holes left over from WWII.
 Look for details on how the light reflects back off the Seine at sunset or details in the fine cutlery and coffee cups on a terrasse.
 The details are endless in this photographer’s paradise.